So, you’ve created your APIs and expect developers to use them, but over time, you notice that something is off.

 So, how can you provide that quick and easy gate to using your APIs?

-One of the ways is through your API documentation.
+One of the ways is through your APIs.
 Instead of forcing developers to read everything, you can create a quickstart guide.

 Keep in mind that the purpose is to get developers started with your APIs, so the quickstart guide should be a brief and simple demonstration of how they work.